fl0fischer/sim2vr/README.md

 - the position and orientation of the HMD (_headset\_relpose_) relative to a body part included in the biomechanical user model (_headset\_body_)
 - RL hyperparameters (e.g., network size, time steps, batch size, etc.)

-For the Saber Game, we use the muscle-actuated right arm and upper body model _MoblArmsWrist_ with neural effort costs, which penalize the sum of the squared muscle control signals at each time step.
+For the Beats VR game, we use the _MoblArmsBimanualMotor_ biomechanical model with neural effort costs, which penalize the sum of the squared muscle control signals at each time step.
 As perception modules, we use the default proprioception module and the _UnityHeadset_ vision module provided by SIM2VR.
 The former allows the simulated user to infer joint angles, velocities and accelerations, as well as muscle activations and index finger position.
-The latter is configured to include red and blue color channels of the RGB-D image, and stacked with a delayed (0.2 seconds prior) visual observation to allow the control policy to infer object movement.
+The latter is configured to include red color and depth channels of the RGB-D image, and stacked with a delayed (0.2 seconds prior) visual observation to allow the control policy to distinguish between left and right arm targets, and to infer object movement.

-### Training and Evaluation
+### Step 5: Training and Evaluation

 The training can then be started by running the UitB Python script [_uitb/train/trainer.py_](https://github.com/aikkala/user-in-the-box/blob/main/uitb/train/trainer.py) and passing the configuration file as an argument.

 Similarly, a trained simulator can be evaluated using the standard UitB script [_uitb/test/evaluator.py_](https://github.com/aikkala/user-in-the-box/blob/main/uitb/test/evaluator.py).
 The script runs the simulator/policy and optionally saves log files and videos of the evaluated episodes.

 For better logging and evaluation, we recommend to connect a [Weights and Biases](https://wandb.ai/) account to the trainer.

+For the Beats VR game, we trained three simulated users with neural effort cost weights 0.001, 0.01 and 0.05.
+This was done to demonstrate how the behaviour of the simulated user can range from an "explorative" or "enthusiastic" player to a more "lazy" player.
+The simulated users learned to hit the incoming targets using different strategies depending on the effort cost weight.
+For instance, the simulated user trained with the highest effort cost weight (0.05) learned to do only the bare minimum to move its arms and hit the incoming targets.
+In particular, it hit the targets by relying mostly on wrist movements, suggesting that the game design could benefit from modifying the target trajectories to force the players to move their arms more.
+The simulated users trained with lower effort costs learned to move their arms more, with the lowest effort leading to a policy where the arm movements are exaggerated.

+TODO: add videos

 ## Contributors
 Florian Fischer*
 Aleksi Ikkala*
 Markus Klar
 Arthur Fleig
 Miroslav Bachinski
 Roderick Murray-Smith
 Perttu Hämäläinen
 Antti Oulasvirta
 Jörg Müller

 _(*equal contribution)_